petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/picklists-api-basics.md

 ## Picklist Entry Services

 After creating a picklist, use the following services to create and manage picklist entries.
 The cURL commands and Java classes for `ListTypeEntry` work similarly to `ListTypeDefinition`.
-Note that some services require the picklist ID.
+Some services require passing the picklist ID.

 | Files | Description |
 | :---- | :---------- |